Environment

 Factory production qualification system

-It is a four-stage system for checking and certifying the environmental management systems at new factories.
-These stages are: formulate an environmental plan, perform a preliminary environmental review when building a new factory or production lines, prepare environmental policies, ensure legal compliance, and conduct environmental training programs.
+When launching a new factory, Bridgestone uses this system to audit and certify the environmental management system stage by stage for formulating environmental plans, performing a preliminary environmental review when building a new factory or production lines, preparing environmental policies, ensuring legal compliance, and conducting environmental training programs.

 Production qualification at a tire factory in Turkey